 If you are pregnant and getting a One-Parent Family Payment, you will continue to get the payment as long as you satisfy the conditions.
 When your baby is born you will qualify for an increase in your payment for a child dependant.
 If you are pregnant and do not have other children, you are not entitled to One-Parent Family Payment until your baby is born.

-You may get half-rate Maternity Benefit with your One-Parent Family Payment if you are employed and have enough social insurance contributions.
-If you are not entitled to a One-Parent Family Payment and you have no other income you may get some financial support under the Supplementary Welfare Allowance Scheme.
+You may get half-rate Maternity Benefit with your One-Parent Family Payment if you meet the conditons for both payments.
+If you are not entitled to a One-Parent Family Payment, and you have no other income you may get some financial support under the Supplementary Welfare Allowance Scheme.